JonathanCamargo/BlendOsim/doc/paper.md

 As more complex scenarios are studied in the literature including obstacles and terrains of community ambulation such as stairs and ramps [@Brantley2018;@CHEN2018422;@Li2012], the dissemination of information would benefit from better visualization tools of the locomotion, where the 3D configuration of the human body is presented instead of only 2D plots with joint angle profiles.

  We released `BlendOsim` as an open-source add-on for the 3D suite `Blender`. `BlendOsim` could enhance the visualization and the disemination of biomechanics in the classroom and publications.
-With this add-on the user can easily import OpenSim models, motion capture marker data and forceplate data into the a full open-source creative suite and 3D environment, and use it to generate scientific illustrations and animations.
+With this add-on the user can easily import OpenSim models, motion capture marker data and forceplate data into a full open-source creative suite and 3D environment, and use it to generate scientific illustrations and animations.

 # `BlendOsim` add-on